Ray Flaherty: Head coaching career

 The Redskins held their 1940 training camp in Spokane at Gonzaga; the previous year's camp was also held in Spokane County, at Eastern Washington College in Cheney.
 In 1941 and 1942, the Redskins trained in California in San Diego at Brown Military Academy.

 Flaherty served as an officer in the U.S. Navy during World War II, then returned to pro football in 1946 as a head coach in the new All-America Football Conference (AAFC).
 With the New York Yankees, he won division titles in each of his two full seasons at the helm, but lost to the Cleveland Browns in the title games.
 After a poor start in 1948, owner Dan Topping relieved Flaherty of his duties in mid-September.
 Several months later he was hired as head coach of the AAFC's Chicago Hornets, known as the Rockets in their three previous seasons.
 He was inducted into the Pro Football Hall of Fame in 1976 for his contributions as a coach.

 After football

 After the end of the AAFC in 1949, Flaherty returned to the Spokane area to enter private business as a beverage distributor, and lived in nearby northern Idaho.
 During football season, he was a part-time columnist for the Spokane Daily Chronicle.
 A college friend of Bing Crosby, Flaherty participated in the singer's Spokane memorial service in 1977.

-After an extended illness, Flaherty died in 1994 in Hayden, Idaho at the age of 90; he and his wife Jackie (1921–2007) are buried at St. Thomas Cemetery in Coeur d'Alene.
+After an extended illness at the age of 90, Flaherty died on July 19, 1994, in Hayden, Idaho.